PRIME REAL ESTATE FOR SALE:

 one day they would be a rich source of reference.
 Anonymity as an artist has been on Karen's mind and she figures that will be her fate for the idea that it is better just to paint and create at this time in life when at last she can work on projects of her own choosing without having to get up with the sound of an alarm clock to earn her living as a designer tending to the needs of others in the commercial world.

-Once Karen worked at the Metropolitan Museum of Art in New York City very briefly as a part-time job for supplemental income and out of curiosity for the behind the scenes experience she could have...it was eye-opening and something she will never forget as a young artist just starting out on her path.
+Once Karen worked at the Metropolitan Museum of Art in New York City very briefly as a part-time job out of curiosity for the behind the scenes experience she could have...it was eye-opening and something she will never forget as a young artist just starting out on her path to develop her professional career.

 Along the way Karen became a Registered Maine Guide and flew 44 hours solo in single engine planes